 The Innovation Center for Entrepreneurship can help facilitate team formation in order to match people with different experiences onto teams.
 For more information on team formation, please contact Mary Raber (email@example.com).

-Jim Baker is the Executive Director of Innovation and Industry Engagement, as well as the Co-director of the Innovation Center for Entrepreneurship.
+Jim Baker is the Executive Director of Innovation and Commercialization, as well as the Co-director of the Innovation Center for Entrepreneurship.
 Jim has been the co-founder of a biotechnology company and a UP-based manufacturing company as well as an adviser, director, or mentor of numerous startup companies.
 Specializations include intellectual property, technology licensing, corporate research, and start-up business development.

 Jonathan Leinonen is a lecturer in the School of Business and Economics and also co-director of the Innovation Center for Entrepreneurship.
 Jon has worked with numerous innovation-based companies to launch products and raise early stage capital.
 He specializes in agile resource provision toward strategic, collaborative benefits through direct involvement across stakeholders including universities, non-profits, government and private companies, leading various roles with them.